Our educational philosophy summed up in a single word: Can.

 The 7 Elements Of Our Programs

 1. Skill – Learn by doing.
 Too much of modern education is theoretical, abstract and sedentary, where the head is engaged but the hands are not.
 We depart from that norm with a tangible, hands-on approach that emphasizes being an active participant in the natural world and in life.
-Our 21-point curriculum focuses on necessary skills for the professional outdoors person.

 2. Journey – Travel through remote parts of the north woods alongside professional guides, directly experiencing what you’re learning.
 Live in the bush for extended lengths of time where the focus isn’t simply how-to, but living with efficiency and grace that come with extensive experience.